-Periodontal Care Philadelphia
+Periodontal Care in Philadelphia

-The diagnosis and treatment for bad breath depend on the cause of the problem.
+The diagnosis and treatment for bad breath depends on the cause of the problem.
 Your Philadelphia dentist makes note of the medical history of the patient and symptoms.
 The type of odor may be an indicator of the root cause of the problem.
-The dentist thoroughly checks the oral health and through diagnosis, he/she finds out if the problem is caused by a more serious medical condition like diabetes or kidney failure.
+The dentist thoroughly checks the oral health and through diagnosis, finds out if the problem is caused by a more serious medical condition like diabetes or kidney failure.
 The dentist refers the patient to other doctors if the condition is medical.

 If poor oral hygiene, dry mouth or gum disease is found to be the root cause of bad breath the dentist takes necessary steps to see that the condition is treated.
-Patients are guided about the measures that should be taken to avoid the problem in future.
+Patients are guided about the measures that should be taken to avoid the problem in the future.
 It is important for patients to be aware of good oral hygiene practices and maintain a healthy lifestyle to avoid the embarrassment of bad breath.